 The church shall pay the Pastor’s health and dental insurance at a fair and negotiable rate.

-The church shall pay all normal and reasonable conference expenses incurred by the Pastor for attendance at General, Clergy/Leadership and Cluster conferences.
+The church shall pay all normal and reasonable conference expenses incurred by the Pastor for attendance at PCG Central Calf.
+District General, Clergy/Leadership and Cluster conferences.
 These

 expenses shall include the following: transportation, lodging, meals, registration fees and incidentals.
 The dollar amount will be established in the budgetary process.